-Junior high students and parents should read this handbook and sign and return the back page by Monday, August 26.
-Because this handbook is revised annually, it is important that you take the time to carefully read over these policies and guidelines, as some have changed.
+Junior high students and parents should read this handbook and sign and return the back page by Monday, August 24.
+Because this handbook is revised annually, it is important that you take the time to carefully read over these policies and guidelines, as some have changed.Highlighted sentences are items that may be changed because of COVID-19.
+We will provide specifics about these items throughout the school year.